fenago/katacoda-scenarios/azure-functions/azure-install-cli/intro.md

-Welcome to your Azure Functions Lab Exercise!
+Welcome to your Azure Cloud Lab Exercise!

-In this Lab we will write Java Azure Functions.
+In this Lab we will install Azure CLI with apt.